Review checklist book

 2. Invoice Creation and Delivery

-Accurate invoicing is very important in eliminating disputes and ensuring prompt payments.
+Accurate invoicing is crucial for eliminating disputes and ensuring prompt payments.
 The process entails generating, validating, and presenting invoices to customers.

-• Delivery: Prompt electronic mail delivery of invoices to customers ensures faster customer access.
-Electronic invoices reduce the risk of slower processing times involved in manual delivery methods.
+• Delivery: Prompt electronic mail delivery of invoices ensures faster customer access.
+Electronic invoices also reduce the risk of slower processing times involved in manual delivery methods.

 • Automates the invoicing process, ensuring that invoices are accurate and error-free.